Joachim-Otahal/PowerShell/README.md

 #### NTLMv1 SMB1 detailed audit and logging Scheduled Task.xml
 Task scheduler -> import.
 For a daily report, expecially on busy domain controllers where the security log does not span several weeks.

+## Test-Ping-ps1 ##
+This is a ping in pure powershell.
+I needed something "faster than Test-Netconnection".
+It sends, by default, four pings withing 800 ms, really only pings, and then gives up.
+You can change the TTL, Timeout and Retry settings with -TTL -TimeOut and -Retry.

 ## WakeOnLAN.ps1
 Actually working (tested with PS 5.1 on Server 2022 and Windows 11) example for Wake On LAN in pure powershell.
 Skips unconfigured adapters and does a correct broadcast address calculation in contrast to many other examples I found on the net + works on IPv6 as well.